+EMPLOYEE HEALTH REQUIREMENT:

-OCCUPATIONAL HEALTH REQUIREMENT: 2 negative TB skin tests completed 7 days apart with each read by our Occupational Health Department.
-TB test must be completed prior to training.
-There is no charge for these tests.
+Negative TB test(s) must be completed prior to training.
+There is no charge for the test(s).
 TB test is done annually thereafter on the anniversary date of the start of your volunteer service.

-Immunizations are required for all volunteers by Occupational Health to verify vaccinations.
+Immunizations are required for all volunteers by Employee Health to verify vaccinations.
 This may include: MMR (measles, mumps, rubella), Tdap (tetanus/diphtheria/pertussis), Varicella (chicken pox)

 Seasonal Flu Shot is required for all volunteers unless there is a medical or religious exception.
-If you elect not to receive a flu shot for personal reasons you may not volunteer during flu season.
+If you elect not to receive a flu shot for personal reasons you will be placed on a leave of absence during flu season.